 3. The Tool Reframe

 Every time you notice the "AI can do this" thought, consciously reframe: "AI can assist with this."
 A surgeon uses robotic instruments.
 That doesn't make them less of a surgeon — it makes them a surgeon with better tools.
-Practice this reframe until it becomes automatic.
+Practice this reframe until it becomes automatic, and if you're wrestling with guilt about using AI tools in your work, this reframe applies there too.
 Consider writing it on a sticky note where you work: "AI is a tool I use.
 I am the one who uses it."

 4. The Limitation Log